frarodri/frarodri.github.io/index.md

 My main area of research is macroeconomics and labour economics.
 In particular, I am interested in family, demography, and quantitative macroeconomics.

-I will spend (most of) the 2024-2025 academic year as a visitor at the [International Economics Section](https://ies.princeton.edu/) at Princeton University.

 {::comment}
 <p><a href="/CV/Academic CV.pdf" target="_blank" rel="noopener noreferrer">Download my CV</a></p>